 Thankfully, I recently discovered a unique product on TikTok that's been helping me remember to reapply, so I can enjoy hot summer days while staying sunburn-free: SpotmyUV's UV Detection Stickers.
-The product has been going viral on the app, and videos featuring the stickers have more than 22 million collective views.
+The product has been going viral on the app, and videos featuring the stickers have more than 22 million collective views — people are hooked.

 How do UV stickers work?

 According to the brand, the stickers are the first clinically-proven UV Detection Stickers.
 A 2019 study on the product found that people who wore the stickers were more likely to reapply sunscreen than those who didn't.

 Each sticker is designed with three layers.
 The first layer is the waterproof adhesive, which keeps it on your skin.
 Next is the UV-sensing ink, which is purple in UV light, then turns clear in the sun after you apply sunscreen.
 As you're out in the sun, it'll turn back to its original shade to let you know when it's time to reapply.
 The final layer features the brand's Dermatrue technology, which is said to act "just like your skin," to sense things like differences in SPF and UV levels and respond like your skin does to give you an accurate idea of how protected you are, according to the brand.